ibm-cloud-docs/solution-tutorials/lamp-stack-on-vpc.hidden.md

    SG_ID=$(ibmcloud is security-group-create sg-lamp-1 $VPC_ID --resource-group-name default --json | jq -r '.id')
    ```
    {:pre}
-1. Add a rule to limit inbound to port 22
+1. Add a rule to limit inbound to SSH port 22
    ```sh
    ibmcloud is security-group-rule-add $SG_ID inbound tcp --port-min 22 --port-max 22 --json
    ```
    {:pre}

+    You can restrict access to the SSH port to a subset of addresses, use --remote <IP address or CIDR> in the above command to limit who can access this server, i.e. `ibmcloud is security-group-rule-add $SG_ID inbound tcp --remote 97.134.171.20 --port-min 22 --port-max 22 --json`
+   {:tip}
-1. Add a rule to limit inbound to port 80
+1. Add a rule to limit inbound to HTTP port 80
    ```sh
    ibmcloud is security-group-rule-add $SG_ID inbound tcp --port-min 80 --port-max 80 --json
    ```